satkarLIS/satkarLIS/README.md

       docker-compose build
       docker-compose up -d
       ```
-Once the container is running , you can access it using your server IP address or the DNS of the server followed by ":https_port".
+Once the container is running , you can access it using your server IP address or the DNS of the server followed by ":<https_port>".